LibertFan/AI/README.md

 ## How to run our programme?
 Our programme is written in python2.

-Type
+Type in the following code in command line,

 `python capture.py -r myteamv4`

-in command line, then you can run our programme.
+then you can run our programme.